Shin Splints (Medial Tibial Stress Syndrome)

 The inner border of the tibia where the muscles attach to bone is where pain generally occurs.
 The tibia/shinbone is on the inner edge part of the leg, while the fibula is on the outer edge part of the leg.
 Both bones work together with the muscles and other leg parts to provide motion and support.

+What are shin splints?
 As its scientific name might suggest, medial tibial stress syndrome occurs when the shinbone or its surrounding soft tissues and muscles become irritated or damaged.
 Shin splints can develop when the muscle and bone tissue (periosteum) become overworked from intense physical activity.
 Although not serious, they can hinder your enjoyment of exercise and day-to-day activity if not evaluated.

 Typically, shin splints result from intense, repeated strain on the shin precipitated by some type of forceful movement or athletic activity.
 Runners, dancers, and military recruits are a few groups who regularly get shin splints.